brettinternet/slides/content/ai/_index.md

 {{% note %}}
 Quick last thoughts:

-This screenshot was from a GPT 4o update a few months ago where OpenAI released a personality update that was intensely sycophantic and mirrored your language.
+GPT 4o update - sycophantic and mirrored your language.
 Everyone was begging for their 4o user engagement maximizer back because it was "friendly".

 The glazing is bad.
 We need self-awareness about what AI does to our psychology and good reviewing practices to avoid problematic slop getting into production.
 {{% /note %}}